Understanding the RAADS-14 Scoring: Assessing Autism Spectrum Traits

 Introduction:

 Psychology and psychiatry have put forth considerable effort in creating assessment tools to gain a better understanding of neurodevelopmental conditions like autism spectrum disorder (ASD).
-One of the most important tools in this regard is the Ritvo Autism Asperger Diagnostic Scale-Revised (RAADS-R), a questionnaire designed to evaluate ASD traits in adults.
+One of the most essential tools is the Ritvo Autism Asperger Diagnostic Scale-Revised (RAADS-R), a questionnaire designed to evaluate adult ASD traits.
 The RAADS-14 is a subset of the RAADS-R, which focuses on the key features of autism.
 In this blog post, we delve deeper into the RAADS-14 scoring system, which aims to identify autism spectrum traits comprehensively.

 What is the RAADS-14?